UCIDataScienceInitiative/IntroToJulia/Markdown/NonlinearSolve.md

 f_3(x_1,x_2,x_3) &= 2x_1 - x_2^2 + x_3 -1
 \end{align}$$

+Solve it first with finite differencing, then utilize autodifferentiation.

 [Use an in-place updating function to make the solving more efficient!]